Proteins play an important role in supporting optimal body functioning and health. For example, they:

 UPEP measures the levels of both major types of proteins in the urine.

-Most people will not need to prepare for a UPEP test.
-However, you may need to stop taking some types of medications, as they can affect the results of the test.
+Most people won’t need to take special steps to prepare for a UPEP test.
+However, you may need to stop taking some types of medication that can alter your test results.
 Examples include:

 Ask your doctor before you stop taking any medications.